leroix/quantum-device-manager/README.md

 # quantum-device-manager

-A Clojure library designed to ... well, that part is up to you.
+A shave and a haircut, two qubits!

+## Rationale

 ## Usage

 FIXME

 ## License
+See LICENSE file.

-Copyright © 2017 FIXME
+Copyright © 2017 Justin Ratner

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License